Â黨ÐÇ¿Õmv

 EMERGENCY SITUATION - CALL 9-1-1

-Follow up by submitting a Ìýso that our CARE Team can follow up with the student to offer support and resources.Ìý
+Follow up by submitting a Ìýso that the CARE Team can follow up after the immediate crisis is managed.

 If there is suspected substance abuse or misuse or the student shares thatÌýthey are struggling with substance abuse or misuse, pleaseÌýsubmitÌýaÌý.

-Encourage the student to seek help from the LMC Counseling Office.
+Encourage the student to seek help from the LMC Student Well-Being & Accessibility Department.

-Follow up by submitting a Ìýso that our CARE Team can follow up with the student to offer support and resources. Ìý
+Follow up by submitting a Ìýso that the CARE Team can follow up with the student to offer support and resources. Ìý

 Encourage the studentÌýto think about some of their interests/hobbies andÌýlookÌýat the various ways to get involved throughÌýLMC Student Clubs.ÌýThe next time you see the student, check in with them again to see if their feelings have resolved.